Let’s say you’ve invented a new gadget and you want to manufacture and sell it. Only problem is, it does something that

 It’s clear that disease mongering is a danger and a burden.
 Another truth that emerges from this data is that even those who are genuinely helped by these drugs to solve one problem could easily end up suffering from side effects that often are even worse than the condition they’re treating.

 Big Pharma is barking up the wrong tree, and their reductionism is at odds with the function and form of the human body.
 Our biology is complex beyond our complete comprehension, and using chemicals to artificially alter the function of our brains, hormones, and other biological systems has negative ramifications.

-This is one of the reasons why the Save Our Bones Program advocates a holistic approach to bone health.
+This is one of the reasons why the Osteoporosis Reversal Program advocates a holistic approach to bone health.
 Research has proven that natural solutions work, are safe, and effective in the fight for stronger bones.
 A balanced diet, regular exercise, and a bone-healthy lifestyle, do more than just improve bone quality – they also improve life quality.

 Stop Worrying About Your Bone Loss

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.

-If you haven’t already, you can read more about the history of the invention of osteoporosis, the ways the Medical Establishment has profited from it, and learn about a natural, drug-free treatment to combat bone loss in the Save Our Bones Program.
+If you haven't already, you can read more about the history of the invention of osteoporosis, the ways the Medical Establishment has profited from it, and learn about a natural, drug-free treatment to combat bone loss in the Osteoporosis Reversal Program.
 Don’t be frightened into believing you’re sick and helpless by advertising, doctors, or the drug industry.
 You are intelligent, capable, and full of life!

 Till next time,